WHATS HOT

 At nine weeks pregnant, your baby is already gaining weight rapidly.
 During this time, the embryonic tail disappears and your baby’s human form is more evident.
 Your baby’s eyes are fully formed and shut at this point, but will open again by the 28th week.
 The baby starts moving more often inside the amniotic sac using its joints such as knees, elbows, wrists, and ankles.
 The heart may have started beating on twenty-four.

 By the 8th and 9th week of pregnancy, the grape-sized baby is already developing in the womb.
-At this stage, it is crucial that the mother takes all necessary care to guarantee a healthy growing baby.
+At this stage, it is crucial that the mother takes all necessary to guarantee a growing baby.
 Knowing what happens during the 8th and 9th week of pregnancy will help you understand major body transformations entailed with it.
 Getting through these crucial weeks means that you can start to shout to the whole world that you are “really” pregnant.”

 Previous Article